shakeel-faiz/FF/01Jan-29/04-dsv.md

 **macOS**

-On macOS, you can find DeSmuME save files in the following directory:
+On macOS, you can find DeSmuME save files in following directory:

 ```
 /Users/YourUsername/Library/Application Support/DeSmuME